Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 Before working together on driftsort, the two authors had [competing desires](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/glidesort_perf_analysis/text.md) to build a `slice::sort` replacement.
 In 2023 they decided to work together, combining the best of both competing designs into a new design called driftsort.
 The influences a varied, but the core structure is derived from [glidesort](https://github.com/orlp/glidesort) by Orson Peters.

 Modern high-performance sort implementations combine various strategies to exploit input patterns and hardware capabilities.
 In effect this makes all of them hybrid algorithms.
-For this reason it is more appropriate to talk about sort implementations and their components instead of a "sort algorithm".
+For this reason it is more appropriate to talk about sort implementations and their components instead of a singular "sort algorithm".

-### glidesort

-To better understand driftsort, we start with a component level overview of glidesort:

-TODO

 ### Current `slice::sort`

 - **Small input insertion sort**: Dedicated sort for N <= 20.
 Profiling shows that 95+% of inputs are of len <= 20.
 In such scenarios i-cache misses are often the most important factor.
-A dedicated and inlined insertion sort shows best overall performance across patterns and CPU prediction state, and it avoids allocating the auxillary memory.
+A dedicated and inlined insertion sort shows best overall performance across patterns and CPU prediction state, and it avoids allocating the auxiliary memory.
 - **Timsort merge**: Top level loop and merging policy based on [Timsort](https://en.wikipedia.org/wiki/Timsort) by Tim Peters.
-- **Merge**: Branchless merge that requires at most N / 2 auxillary memory.
+- **Merge**: Branchless merge that requires at most N / 2 auxiliary memory.
 - **Already sorted detection**: Linear scan with early exit to find existing runs of sorted elements in the input.
 - **Insertion sort**: Run creation if no existing run was found in the input.